snabbco/snabb/src/program/lwaftr/doc/README.counters.md

 On the other side, packets coming from the Internet are handled, possibly dropped, or encapsulated and sent to users' b4.

-Each direction is in turn broken in two by two queues, for implementation reasons.
+Each direction is in turn broken in two by two queues, in order to reduce the cost lookups in the binding table.
 The four resulting macro blocks are described below, in clockwise order.

 For each macro block, the place of all counters in the execution flow is first shown graphically, then each counter is described in detail.
 Several counters